ultralytics/ultralytics/docs/en/help/contributing.md

     === "Google-style with type hints"

-         This example shows both Google-style docstrings and argument and return type hints, though both are not required, one can be used without the other.
+         This example shows both a Google-style docstring and argument and return type hints, though both are not required, one can be used without the other.
          ```python
          def example_function(arg1: int, arg2: int = 4) -> bool:
              """